Borderline Personality Disorder vs Bipolar: Is BPD Worse?

 Unlike BPD, which is a personality disorder, Bipolar Disorder (BD) is a mood disorder.
 This condition is characterized by a distorted emotional state that can range from crippling depression to extended periods of mania.

-Bipolar I are diagnoses in which a person is on the extreme end of mania, experiencing highs that impair sleep for days on end and may lead to psychosis and hospitalization.
+Bipolar I is a diagnosis in which a person is on the extreme end of mania, experiencing highs that impair sleep for days on end and may lead to psychosis and hospitalization.

 Those diagnosed with Bipolar II are more apt to suffer serious depression.